Minnesota travel - road trip and day trip tours. Explore the Great River Road and many more Minnesota road trips.

 Gunflint Trail: Leave from the Lake Superior harbor town of Grand Marais and travel fifty-seven miles inland through the Superior National Forest.
 This may be the best place in Minnesota to see a moose as well as other wildlife.
 This road trip will take you into the edge of the Boundary Waters Canoe Area Wilderness.

 Back on Highway 61 and just before the border with Canada, stop at Grand Portage State Park.
 Climb to the High Falls and visit Grand Portage National Monument to tour the reconstructed 1700s fur trading post.
-You can extend your road trip by completing the Lake Superior Circle Tour.Minnesota Hotels, Attractions and Vacation Packages: read what other travelers have to say about the places to go and things to do in Minnesota.
+You can extend your road trip by completing the Lake Superior Circle Tour.Minnesota Vacation Rentals can be found anywhere you travel in Minnesota.

 Veterans Evergreen Memorial Drive Scenic Byway: This route along Highway 23 north of Hinckley is also known as the scenic route to Lake Superior.